PaytonWebber/AocDiscordBot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The AocDiscordBot is a specialized Discord bot designed to enhance the experience of participating in the Advent of Code (AOC) challenges among a private group or community.
-Advent of Code is an annual series of programming puzzles that span a variety of skill sets and challenge types
+Advent of Code is an annual series of programming puzzles that span a variety of skill sets and challenge types.

 Key Features: